tldr-pages/tldr/pages/common/mv.md

 `mv -v {{path/to/source}} {{path/to/target}}`

-- Specify target directory (convenient in situations where target directory has to be the first argument):
+- Specify target directory (convenient in situations when the target directory has to be the first argument):

 `ls | {{parallel|xargs}} mv -t {{path/to/target_directory}}`